 3. MONTHLY PF RATES

-Applicable monthly Tier 1 and Tier 2 Rates are specified in BPA Wholesale Power Rate Schedules and GRSPs.
+Applicable monthly Tier 1 Rates and Tier 2 Rates are specified in BPA Wholesale Power Rate Schedules and GRSPs.

 4. REVISIONS

-BPA shall revise this exhibit to reflect «Customer Name»’s elections regarding service to its Above-RHWM Load and BPA’s determinations relevant to this exhibit and made in accordance with this Agreement.
+BPA shall revise this exhibit to reflect «Customer Name»’s elections regarding service to its Above-CHWM Load, and BPA’s determinations relevant to this exhibit and made in accordance with this Agreement.